30 Halloween Movies with Kid-Friendly Thrills and Chills

 Spookley is the PERFECT Halloween movie for your preschooler.
 This short animated film is full of positive messages about fitting in—even if you are the only square pumpkin in the patch.

 What can I say about the ultimate Halloween classic?
-Continue this tradition with your family as you watch the Peanuts gang celebrate Halloween in their own awkward way when it airs on ABC in 2018.
+Continue this tradition with your family as you watch the Peanuts gang celebrate Halloween in their own awkward way.
 Watch as Charlie Brown is invited to his first-ever Halloween Party and Linus patiently waits for the Great Pumpkin to visit.
+It typically airs on ABC stations a week or a few days ahead of Halloween.

 A gentle witch offers rides to a variety of animals on her increasingly crowded broom in Room on the Broom.
 Photo courtesy of Magic Light Pictures